FireML-Dev/EMFPinata/README.md

 Addons for the EvenMoreFish Plugin.

-Requires a Paper server to work!
+Requires a Paper Server and Java 17 to work!

 ## Download